• Skip to main content

 Methi Matar Malai

-Published: Sep 19, 2023 by Tanvi Srivastava · This post may contain affiliate links
+Published: Sep 19, 2023 by Tanvi Srivastava 4 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe

-Methi Matar Malai is a north indian vegetarian dish combining the pleasant bitterness of fenugreek leaves (methi), the sweetness of green peas (matar), and the richness of cream (malai) in a thick and indulgent gravy.
+Methi Matar Malai is a north indian vegetarian curry combining the pleasant bitterness of fenugreek leaves (methi), the sweetness of green peas (matar), and the richness of cream (malai) in a thick and indulgent gravy.
 With doughy naan, or plain paratha, this creamy curry makes for absolute comfort food!
 It can also be enjoyed with steamed rice or pulao.

 Methi Matar Malai in a grey bowl served with sliced onion and flatbreads.